How to Go to Cash

 Now for the fun part.
 You've decided to rotate to cash.
 Now what?

 If you're investing via your 401(k) plan, you'll likely have a money market or "stable value" fund option.
 These will generally be invested in Treasuries, commercial paper and other short-term cash equivalents.
-A good example is the Vanguard Prime Money Market (VMMXX, $1.00), highlighted by Kiplinger's previously.
-The Vanguard fund currently yields a competitive 1.6%.
+A good example is the Vanguard Cash Reserves Federal Money Market Fund (VMRXX, $1.00).
+Though note, the yield on such products is virtually zero currently.

-If you are investing via your brokerage account, a money market fund could also work, but you might also have more liquid ETF options such as the SPDR Bloomberg Barclays 1-3 Month T-Bill ETF (BIL, $91.55), which yields about 1.4%.
+If you are investing via your brokerage account, a money market fund could also work, but you might also have more liquid ETF options such as the SPDR Bloomberg Barclays 1-3 Month T-Bill ETF (BIL, $91.47).

 If liquidity isn't your most pressing concern, you could roll your excess cash into a CD.
 CDs benefit from Federal Deposit Insurance Commission (FDIC) protection up to $250,000.
-If you're willing to lock up your money for a year or two, it's still possible to get an interest rate above 2%.
+If you're willing to lock up your money for five years, it's possible to get an interest rate above 1%.
 Just keep in mind that you might have to pay a penalty if you need to cash out the CD early.

 Your local bank might or might not offer a competitive yield.
 It's really going to depend on how badly they need the money on any given day.
 But to find the most competitive rates in your area, you can try a site such as BankRate.com, which ranks your local banks by yield.

 Deciding whether to go to cash, and how to go to cash, is a complicated one, and one that you shouldn't make on a whim.
 But it's an important part of the portfolio management process, and it's something you should revisit at least annually – not just during viral outbreaks.